phannguyen-khoinguyen/Banking-Transaction-Analysis-Fraud-Monitoring/README.md

 The project provided insights into **transaction trends**, **customer payment behavior**, and **fraud risk**, helping identify areas to improve monitoring and reduce risk exposure.

 #### Key Results:
-- Tracked total transaction value (**2.43M**) and volume (**56K transactions**) with clear YoY and forecast trend lines.
+- Tracked total transaction value and volume across **3 years (2022–2024)**, revealing stable performance in 2022–2023 followed by a **notable decline in 2024 (-16.66% in amount, -16.86% in transactions)**.
-- Identified customer segments and merchant categories driving the highest spend.
+- Identified customer segments and merchant categories driving the highest spend, consistent across all 3 years.
-- Surfaced **22 flagged merchants** and **5K high-risk transactions** for closer review.
+- Found **flagged merchants declining every year (27 → 25 → 22)**, a positive fraud-control trend, while refund rate stays stable around **~5.2%** regardless of year.
-- Built a transaction heatmap to detect unusual timing patterns tied to refund/fraud activity.
+- Built a transaction heatmap and payment-method risk breakdown that hold consistent across all 3 years, strengthening confidence in the patterns found (e.g., chip transactions consistently carry the highest refund rate).

 #### Outcome:
 The dashboard enables data-driven monitoring of transaction health and risk, supporting faster identification of anomalies and more informed decisions on card, merchant, and customer segment strategy.